pranigopu/pranigopu.github.io/docs/philosophy/epistemology/3-direct-experience.md

 **Perception**:

 A form of direct experience that is the result of the automatically integrated material of sense-perception.
-More shall be discussed in the next section ("Perception, the start of cognition").
+How is such integration done and is it valid?
+We shall discuss this now...

 ---